Crowfunder/proxy-bloxy/README.md

 -p PINGS, --pings PINGS                            Optional selection of number of pings sent to network targets when
                                                    parsing ip list.
 (Default - 3)

--c CSV, --csv CSV                                  Optional selection of CSV file/file path containing ip's list in
+-v CSV, --csv CSV                                  Optional selection of CSV file/file path containing ip's list in
                                                    substitution for script-detected network targets.
 All addresses must be placed in the different lines.